Skip to:

 $18,000 added in all MSW and Allowance races

-Florida Owners’ Awards (FOA) – added purse money in most overnight races at Tampa Bay and Gulfstream Park, managed by TBHBPA or FTHA.
+Florida Owners’ Awards (FOA) – added purse money in most overnight races at Tampa Bay and Gulfstream Park, managed by TBHBPA and FTHA.

 Breeders Awards: